 This experiment was no exception either.
-As always, the Internet had all sort of mixed answers.
-Some said whisking the egg for few minutes yields a cracked top, while others said it’s the addition of chocolate chips.
+As always, the Internet had all sorts of mixed answers.
+Some said whisking the egg for a few minutes yields a cracked top, while others said it’s the addition of chocolate chips.
 Few of them pointed out that melting the sugar was the key.

 Below are a few of the things I tried which resulted in a brownie marathon at home :).

 In the 1st batch, I added the granulated sugar and mixed the eggs in well, for about 2-3 minutes, using a whisk.
-As a matter of fact, the brownie was slightly chewy and tasted good, but the top looked like a cake and plain with no cracks.
+The brownie was slightly chewy and tasted good, but the top looked like a cake and plain with no cracks.

 In the 2nd batch, I melted the butter in microwave till bubbly and added granulated sugar and cocoa and mixed it well.
 Also, I used a hand beater for the process and mixed the eggs very well.
 As a result, bubbles got formed.
 This method yielded a slightly cracked top and a thicker brownie.
 Beating the eggs added the additional volume.